 - Part of R&D team for the NGO Wild-Touch, with other students of HETIC (2018, 6 months)

-- Platform Designer for Just One Giant Lab (Paris, 2018)
+- UX design intern at Just One Giant Lab (Paris, 2018)

 - Smart Financial Analysis Intern at Shangtang AI technology (China, 2018)

 - Consultant Assistant at for a year at Accenture (China, 2016-2017)